flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

     Then run `flutter pub publish --dry-run` to ensure the `include` directory is published.

-4. Verify plugin still works with CocoaPods.
+4. Verify the plugin still works with CocoaPods.

     1. Disable Swift Package Manager: